thisissoon/compass/README.md

 * Easy management of mapping service logical names (Host name for example) to Kubernetets services
 * A UI appropriate for Humans to use (potentially interactive)
 * Ability to run as part of automation for CI/CD
+* gRPC Client / Server model - allowing for other UI's to be created

 ### CLI